bendalab/audioio/README.md

 ```

 Then you can use already installed audio packages for reading and
 writing audio files and for playing audio data.
-However, the support
+However, audio file
-provided by the python standard library is limited to very basic wave
+formats supported by the python standard library are limited to basic
-files and playback support is very limited.
+wave files and playback capabilities are poor.
 If you need support for
-other audio file formats or for better sound output, you need to
+additional audio file formats or proper sound output, you need to
 install additional packages.

 See [installation](https://bendalab.github.io/audioio/installation)
-for further instructions on additional audio packages.
+for further instructions and recommendations on additional audio
+packages.

 ## Usage